Uzen-Yamabe Station: History

 Uzen-Yamabe Station began operation on July 20, 1921.
 A new station building was completed in November 1940.
 With the privatization of the JNR on April 1, 1987, the station came under the control of the East Japan Railway Company.

+In September 2023, JR-East announced that they were going to rebuild the 87 year old station building from 1940.
+Construction started in November 2023 and is expected to finish in Spring of 2024.

+The Station will start accepting Suica Cards in Spring 2024, with the extension of the Sendai area Suica zone to Yamagata Prefecture.

 Passenger statistics

-In fiscal 2017, the station was used by an average of 797 passengers daily (boarding passengers only).
+In fiscal 2017, the station was used by an average of 797 passengers daily.
+Since 2018, Yamagata Prefecture has not reported the passenger numbers for Uzen-Kanezawa Station.

+Below is table containing the passenger statistics from the year 2000 to the year 2017: